uyjulian/falcom-dumps/index.md

 However, I recommend that you try using Blender to convert files before using Noesis.

 ### After exporting to FBX, why does one half of the model file have wrongly mapped textures?
-In the program, you need to set the texture repeat mode to "Repeat".
+In the program where the FBX file is being imported, you need to set the texture repeat mode to either "Repeat" or "Mirror".
+Use visual feature detection to determine the correct mode to set.

 In Unity, this can be done from the texture inspector window.
 Please see the [Unity documentation on TextureImporter](https://docs.unity3d.com/Manual/class-TextureImporter.html) for a visual of the texture inspector window.